Launching · Vol 1 · Issue 1 · Jul 2026Bi-monthly

 Classification Criteria

-Series vs. Annual Journal
+Series vs. Journal

 Two distinct publications under one umbrella, preserving rigor at the top while inviting volume at the base.